Home

 Who are we?

-We are a charity that aims to provide a wide range of services to London residents of all ages, tackling challenges and inequalities faced by those living in poverty and those who are socially isolated and marginalised.
+We are a charity that provides a wide range of services to London residents of all ages, tackling challenges and inequalities faced by those living in poverty and those who are socially isolated and marginalised.
 We are dedicated to building stronger, more resilient, and connected communities, alleviating poverty, promoting multiculturalism, social cohesion, and inclusion.
 We provide information, advice, events/activities, and support to London residents of all ages, particularly those living in poverty, vulnerable families, vulnerable adults, the elderly, vulnerable young people, vulnerable children, single parents and their children, refugees, asylum seekers, and the homeless.
 We campaign to bring about new changes and improvements for London residents living in highly deprived conditions.
 We are a Charity and also a Movement, bringing in a new way of thinking about what it means to be treated as human, without being burdened with the limitations of labels such as 'Lived Experience' or 'Disabled' or 'Survivor' or reduced to the definition of 'Race' or 'Ethnicity' or 'Sexual Orientation' or 'Gender' or 'Age'.
 As humans we exceed all labels and each person has infinite potential.

 Mayor of Islington Cllr Jason Jackson at a Residents Without Borders' event